dangoslen/dangoslen-me-site/content/blog/layers-of-innovation.md

 </center>

 Software companies love to talk about innovation.
-Whether they are building a product that will "revolutionize the way teams do X" or will "disrupt the market", there is real value in convincing investors your company is doing something unique and innovative.
+Whether they are building a product that will "revolutionize the way teams do X" or will "disrupt the market", there is real value in convincing investors that a company is doing something unique and innovative.

 You'll also see this idea on job postings or in advice on how to grow your career.
-To get to the next level, you must innovate, challenge the status quo, and bring new ideas to your teams.
+"To get to the next level, you must innovate, challenge the status quo, and bring new ideas to your teams."

 But we've also heard the tried-and-true adage, "Don't reinvent the wheel" or "Don't forget the basics."